MicrosoftDocs/ATADocs/ATADocs/DeployUse/install-ata-step1.md

 1. Download ATA from the [Microsoft Volume Licensing Service Center](https://www.microsoft.com/Licensing/servicecenter/default.aspx) or from the [TechNet Evaluation Center](http://www.microsoft.com/en-us/evalcenter/) or from [MSDN](https://msdn.microsoft.com/en-us/subscriptions/downloads).

-2. Log in to the computer onto which you are installing the ATA Center with a user who is a member of the local administrators group.
+2. Log in to the computer onto which you are installing the ATA Center as a user who is a member of the local administrators group.

 3. Run **Microsoft ATA Center Setup.EXE** and follow the setup wizard.